Planning Portal FAQs

 Did the public and/or agents have a say in the design of the new Portal?

-The design of the new Planning Portal was undertaken over several years and included engagement with public (via user surveys) and agents (workshops during procurement) to ensure that their needs were fully considered.
+The design of the new Planning Portal was undertaken over several years and included engagement with public (via user surveys) and agents (workshops during procurement) to ensure that their needs were considered.
 There was some engagement with Agents during the development of the Portal, but this was limited due to time constraints associated with the implementation timetable.

 The new Portal was procured following an open procurement, to ensure value for money, and the solution is primarily an off-the shelf product.
 It is not practical to re-design the Portal to meet all individual needs.